 The Scranton Memorial Library Children’s Department is here to solve your problems!
 Miss Tessa will be reading stories, teaching easy crafts and more while the library is closed to the public.
 Check back on Saturdays and Wednesdays for new videos!
-Click on post link to get started.

 We at the Scranton Library want you to know that we take the health and well-being of our staff and patrons seriously.
 For that reason, the Scranton Library will be closed to the public effective Monday, March 16th.
 Our book drop is closed, but be assured that no late fees will be charged while the library is closed.
 All of our programs have also been suspended.